Experienced Team of Employment Law Lawyers

 Employers are entitled to require medical certification from a health care provider, but they may not require that an employee provide a medical release or access to medical records.
 Any contact between the employer and employee’s health care provider must comply with the Health Insurance Portability and Accountability Act (HIPPA) privacy regulations.
 Employers should not ask the health care provider for additional information beyond that contained in the medical certification.
 If an employee fails to provide an appropriate medical certification, FMLA leave may be denied.

 Upon return from an approved FMLA leave, an employer must return the employee to the same job or an equivalent position.
 If the employee is not returned to his or her same job, the new job must be nearly identical to the previous job, meaning it must (1) offer the same shift or work schedule at a geographically proximate worksite, (2) involve the same or substantially similar duties, (3) include the same level of skill, effort, responsibility, and authority, (4) offer identical pay, and (5) provide identical benefits.

 Our attorneys have extensive experience with incorporating FMLA policies into employment manuals and ensuring employers have proper procedures in place for abiding by the FMLA and its accompanying regulations.
-Additionally, the Oberheiden Law Group has vigorously defended employment cases in which an employee has asserted that his rights were violated.
+Additionally, Oberheiden & McMurrey, LLP has vigorously defended employment cases in which an employee has asserted that his rights were violated.
 Contact us to find out how we can help defend your business against unsubstantiated employment claims.